JeffCohen/workbook/books/kiei925/appendix/assignments/2-bright-sky.md

 Your job is to use the <a href="http://openweathermap.org/">OpenWeatherMap API</a>
 to display up-to-the-minute weather information for any city in the US.

 ## STEP 1.
+Open your `homework` environment.

+From your Cloud9 dashboard, open the environment.

+## STEP 3.
+Share Your Environment With Me

+This way I will have access to your code if you need help, and I'll be able to retrieve your code at the deadline.

+Click the Share button in the upper-right corner:

+<p><%= image_for 'https://www.evernote.com/l/AAaO30eOMxRKnp-6UtqjDElFqUVoPr6JdgQB/image.png' %></p>

+Enter the username `teacher` into the invitation box, then click `Invite`:

+<p><%= image_for 'https://www.evernote.com/l/AAYt6b9rhsdPppZ8NJDl4uQ3YAkOuHRpOK4B/image.png' %></p>

+You'll get a confirmation dialog like this.
+Click `OK`:

+<p><%= image_for 'https://www.evernote.com/l/AAaMGsOSAudLipdS7AtdtF--UftYSZzC98MB/image.png' %></p>

+Click `Done` to dismiss the Share dialog.

-Get the code
+## STEP 2.
+Get the starter code

-Be sure to make sure the current directory matches what you see here before typing any commands!
+Go to you Terminal window and type in the following commands.
+Be sure the current directory matches what you see here before typing anything!

 ```
 ~/code$ git clone https://www.github.com/kiei925/bright_sky